dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 #### Bug
 ***
-A bug story should contain the following information:
+A Bug issue should contain the following information:

 **Title:** A short description of the bug.